Potten End: Amenities

-Public transport to/from the village comprises an infrequent bus service (to Hemel Hempstead & to Berkhamsted) of five return trips a day.
-The nearest rail link is at Berkhamsted station, 2 miles distant.
+Before its withdrawal in March 2024 public transport to/from the village comprised a bus service (no. 532) operating five return trips a day between Hemel Hempstead & Berkhamsted.
+In place of this there now operates a HertsLynx Dacorum mini-bus service.
+This is part of Hertfordshire County Council’s Demand Responsive Transport (DRT) service, and provides a flexible way to travel by bus.
+Passengers can pre-book a HertsLynx journey from a wide variety of pick up and drop off locations within the designated operating zone across the Dacorum area.

+The nearest railway station is at Berkhamsted station, 2 miles distant.
+Frequent services operate from here to stations southbound to London Euston, and northbound to Tring and Milton Keynes, and less frequently to Northampton and Birmingham New Street.
+All these services are operated by London Northwestern Railway.

 Following his retirement from professional cricket Fred Titmus and his wife Stephanie ran the post office and newsagent's shop in the village for 20 years.
 Subsequently, this facility transferred to the village shop but following a review by the post office, the sub post office counter was removed in 2008 despite a campaign to save it by the village and local MP.

 Open Day

 Every two years on the last Sunday in June, the village hosts an Open Day, with special outdoor events and a number of private gardens open to the public.
 The last such event was held on 26 June 2011.

 Places of worship

 The Anglican church of Holy Trinity was designed in an Italian Romanesque style by the architect Francis Penrose and consecrated in 1868.
 For its first thirty years operated as a Chapel of Ease to Berkhamsted St. Peter, before becoming the church of the newly created ecclesiastical parish of Potten End.
 In recent years the church has reformed links with St. Peter as part of the Berkhamsted Team Ministry.
 The parish lies within the Church of England Diocese of St. Albans.

 The church has a graveyard within its boundaries and in 2006 an additional Parish Burial Ground was consecrated on an area of land down Hempstead Lane.
-The monthly church newsletter is delivered to every household in the village and includes local news and articles, council reports and historical items from the 'Potten End Archivist'.
+The monthly church newsletter is delivered to every household in the village and in addition to the vicar's letter and church news also includes local news articles and reports of the recent parish council meetings.

 A small baptist chapel (with small graveyard) also existed.
 This was on a site set back from the general frontage of properties on The Front.
 The chapel was closed and the building sold in 1997 and is now a private residence.